 - 10. Which of the following statements regarding the criteria when accepting an attestation engagement is most accurate? - a.
 A client is allowed to create criteria. - b.
 The level of service the practitioner provides is related to the need for suitable criteria. - c.
-It is not uncommon for practitioners to perform attestation services for unsuitable criteria. - d.
+GAAP and the COSO Report are the only sets of suitable criteria for attest engagements. - d.
 Do not select this answer choice. - 11.
 When determining the availability and suitability of criteria used in an attestation engagement, which of the following will occur when the criteria is published by a group designated by the AICPA Council? - a.
 The criteria is publicly available. - b.
 The criteria is unsuitable. - c.
 The criteria is suitable for restricted-use report. - d.
 The criteria are suitable for general use. - 12.
-The Statement on Quality Control Standards No. 7 requires which of the following concerning the investigating of a potential client? - a.
+The Statement on Quality Control Standard No. 7 requires which of the following concerning the investigating of a potential client? - a.
 Duration of the relationship with the client. - b.
 Nature of operations and specific business practices. - c.
 Attitude toward aggressive accounting and internal control matters. - d.
 Establish policies and procedures to provide the firm with reasonable assurance that it will engage in or continue relationships and engagements only where the firm has considered the client's integrity. - 13.
-SSAE No. 10 requires the practitioner to obtain an understanding with the client that includes all but which of the following situations? - a.
+SSAE No. 10 requires the practitioner to obtain an understanding with the client that includes all of the following situations, except: - a.
 The practitioner determines if the consulting engagement will meet the client's needs at a lower cost. - b.
 The practitioner performs specific procedures on a monthly basis or an as-needed basis. - c.
-The client consistently includes subject matter to which procedures are performed. - d.
+The practitioner is responsible for the subject matter to which procedures are performed. - d.
 The practitioner is responsible for anything linked closely to the services the practitioner provides. - 14.
 When addressing the objectives of the engagement with a larger client, best practices indicate that the practitioner refer to which of the following for general guidance on the internal auditor's skills, objectivity, nature, timing, and extent of work to be performed? - a.
-Audit Documentation. - b.
-The Auditor's Consideration of the Internal Audit Function in the Audit of Financial Statements. - c.
-Consideration of Fraud in a Financial Statement Audit. - d.
-Understanding the Entity and Its Environment and Assessing the Risks of Material Misstatement.
+SAS No. 65. - b.
+SAS No. 99. - c.
+SAS No. 103. - d.
+SAS No. 109.